-You don't need to contact your host, go into cPanel, or edit your wp-cron.php file manually.
-At RAIDBOXES, you only need a few clicks to monitor and manage your cron jobs – directly in the RB Dashboard.
-So there's no need to install an additional plugin to view your Cron jobs either.
+For this customisation, it is therefore not necessary to contact your host, go into the cPanel or manually edit your wp-cron.php file.
+With Raidboxes , you only need a few clicks and you can monitor and manage your cronjobs directly in the RB-Dashboard .
+This means you don't need to install an additional pluginto display your cronjobs.

-If you'd like to make further changes, you can also specify the interval at which the wp-cron.php should be executed in the RAIDBOXES Dashboard.
+If you want to make further configurations, you can also specify in Raidboxes Dashboard the interval at which wp-cron.php should be executed.

 Edit your WordPress Cron jobs

-If you don't want to install a plugin to edit your wp-cron.php file, you don't need to!
-At RAIDBOXES, you can easily manage your Cron jobs via the RB Dashboard as described above.
-Of course, you can also access your Cron jobs via SSH.
-Once you've connected to your account, you can edit wp-cron.php in the root directory of your WordPress website.
+If you don't want to install pluginto edit your wp-cron.php file, that's no problem!
+At Raidboxes you can easily manage your cronjobs via the RB-Dashboard as described above.
+Of course, you can also access your cronjobs via an SSH connection.
+Once you have connected to your account, you can edit wp-cron.php in the root directory of your WordPress website.

 If you want to know how to make your workflow even more efficient with SSH, it's best to check out our article "The Perfect WordPress Development Workflow with Git & SSH".